nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Platforms released
 A list of job platforms on which the job listing has been publicized.
 - It is possible for a job listing to have no platforms released.
+- Platform names in a job listing should be unique

 ### Applicant
 An applicant refers to someone who has applied for a job listing.
 Applicants are displayed according to their names and are specific to each job listing.